Army Ranger / Special Forces Programming

-As with any candidate seeking to become a member of the military special operations group that requires a challenging selection course, you need to be preparing your body now and do not enlist until you are ready physically and mentally.
-You also need to do some more research on the process to becoming an Army Ranger as well as the training and time it takes before you are in actual Ranger Training.
+As with any candidate seeking to become a member of the military special operations group that requires a challenging selection course, you need to be preparing your body now and not enlist until you are ready physically and mentally.
+You also need to do some more research on the process of becoming an Army Ranger as well as the training and time it takes before you are in actual Ranger Training.
 But first – yes there is a program you should mention to your recruiter and make sure it part of your contract to enlist before you sign anything.

 18x (xray) Special Forces Contract - There is an enlisted contract that a qualified recruit can earn prior to Basic Combat Training.
-After BCT, AIT, Airborne, recruits will attend Special Operations Prep Course (SOPC) then the actual Special Forces Assessment & Selection (SFAS).
-Army Special Forces Assessment and Selection / SFAS has been creating Special Forces operators longer than any of the branches and are able to use the Army training pipeline to their advantage to prepare those interested in Special Forces (Green Berets).
+After BCT, AIT, and Airborne, recruits will attend Special Operations Prep Course (SOPC) and then the actual Special Forces Assessment & Selection (SFAS).
+Army Special Forces Assessment and Selection / SFAS has been creating Special Forces operators longer than any of the branches and are able to use the Army training pipeline to its advantage to prepare those interested in Special Forces (Green Berets).

 11x Option 40 – This is the Army Infantry with Ranger Option enlistment program you need to mention to your recruiter.
 This program will guarantee you get to attend Airborne training and Ranger Assessment and Selection Program (RASP) immediately following.
 However, do not even talk to a recruiter until you are ready to enlist – meaning physically prepared for what you are about to endure.
 You must be able to run, ruck, lift, pt on advanced levels by the time you are ready to serve.
 See Ready To Serve Article.
 Your training will include Basic Combat Training (BCT) and Advanced Individual Training (AIT) together in a 15-week course for the 11B/C – Infantry MOS.
 After OSUT – One Station Unit Training – in Fort Benning, GA, you will then go to the Basic Airborne Course (BAC).

-After BAC, you will attend RASP not Ranger School (there is a difference).
+After BAC, you will attend RASP, not Ranger School (there is a difference).
 RASP is an 8-week selection course for candidates seeking to join the 75th Ranger Regiment as an Army Ranger.
 Soldiers out of Basic Combat Training (Option 40 enlistment) as well as soldiers from other MOS’s are eligible to attempt this course and must pass and get selected to join the Ranger Battalion in order to wear the tan beret as an Army Ranger.
 Many Rangers will also attend Ranger School, but it is not required.

 Ranger School is not affiliated with the Ranger Regiment and is considered more of an elite Army Leadership Course.
 It is open to members of the Army (and other branches) who will not become Rangers upon completion, BUT will be qualified to wear the Ranger Tab on their shoulder – just not the tan beret of the Army Ranger.